Fossil Fuels, Pollution, Nukes

 Lazard’s 2017 unsubsidized US electric generation costs for renewable (top) and traditional (fossil & nuke) technologies.
 See PDF below.
 Lazard’s charts are also on the Coal, Oil, Gas, Nuke page.

 Levelized US Costs of New Electric Energy - Lazard 1214 - PDF, 20 pp. The chart below is taken from a later edition of this study.
 It includes more detailed charts and tables, plus the footnotes to the chart above.
-Solar is decisively cheaper than gas or diesel peaking generators in the US, Australia, Brazil, India, South Africa, Japan, and northern Europe.
+New solar is decisively cheaper than new gas or diesel peaking generators in the US, Australia, Brazil, India, South Africa, Japan, and northern Europe.

 Electricity generation in China.